Social involvement

 And victory soon follows,

-Come forward men: on to the field,
+Come on men: on to the field,

 Keep your eye on the ball!